-When lying on the side, the goal is to keep the spine and body parts in a straight line because there are no curves in the spine in this direction (when viewed from back to front) and a traditional pillow often doesn’t have the right support and allows the head to fall towards the mattress bending the neck sideways or is of the wrong height (too much or too little) again causing the head to tilt one way or the other.
+When lying on the side, the goal is to keep the spine and Healthy Body parts in a straight line because there are no curves in the spine in this direction (when viewed from back to front) and a traditional pillow often doesn’t have the right support and allows the head to fall towards the mattress bending the neck sideways or is of the wrong height (too much or too little) again causing the head to tilt one way or the other.

 There are plenty of non-traditional pillows on the market that can accomplish this and it’s best to engage in some trial and error to find the one that’s perfect for you.
 From memory foam pillows to water filled pillows, there are many options, all with clinical support for their effectiveness.

 If you find that you toss and turn a lot at night, this could be the sign of an incorrectly chosen pillow.
 If you have to put your hand or arm under the pillow while sleeping, this too shows that your pillow is not doing the right job.
 Only your neck and head should ever rest on the pillow.